- protecting children from abuse and maltreatment

 At this school, we abide by the statutory guidance from the Government which sets out what schools must do to keep children safe.
 Each member of staff is expected to read and agree to the guidance and this forms part of our staff induction process.
 For the Government’s guidance click here.

 Children are taught how to stay safe online as part of our Computing scheme of work.
 We also recognise Online Safety Day in February and often welcome visitors into school to help children develop strategies to keep themselves safe.
-Please see our e-safety policy for more information.
+Please see our Online Safety Policy and our online safety section for more information.

 Safeguarding children is everyone’s responsibility.
 If in any doubt, speak out.